 - it is expected to be realised/settled within twelve months after the reporting period.

-If none of the above conditions are met, the assets/liabilities are classified as
+If none of the above conditions are met, the assets/liabilities are classified as non-current.

 Finally, liabilities are classified as current when the entity does not have unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.